Please Note: The pattern is not included with the kit. You can purchase the pattern directly from Carrie Bostick Hoge here.

 Extras Included in Kit

 - Seven colors of Home Fingering Weight to embroider colorful buds on the yoke.
-The cut lengths of yarn are wrapped around a wooden clothes pin.
+The cut lengths of yarn are wrapped around a wooden clothespin.
+Please note that the colors will vary and will be wrapped all together around the clothespin (not separately wrapped as shown).

 - Hand-stamped muslin project bag large enough to fit all of the yarn needed for your sweater size.